krixik-ai/krixik-docs/docs/system/pipeline_creation/create_pipeline.md

 Krixik will not allow you to create a pipeline with the `name` of a pipeline you have already created.
 The only exception is if the new pipeline has a module chain identical to the old one.

-If you attempt to create a new pipeline with the `name` of a previous pipeline and with a different `module_chain`, initial pipeline instantiation will not fail; in other words, you will be able to run the `.create_pipeline` method without issue.
+If you attempt to create a new pipeline with the `name` of a previous pipeline and with a different `module_chain`, initial pipeline instantiation will not fail; in other words, you will be able to run the `create_pipeline` method without issue.
 However, when two pipelines with the same name and different `module_chain`s exist and you've already [`processed`](../parameters_processing_files_through_pipelines/process_method.md) one file through one of them, you will **not** be allowed to process a file through the other because of pipeline `name` duplication.